hayres/hayres.github.io/_posts/2016-11-20-vendee-globe-the-war-of-attrition-starts.markdown

 apart from a few crunched ribs and banged heads.

 That all changed yesterday when Bertrand de Broc on MACSF retired after diving on his hull to see what damage had been caused in a collision off the Portuguese .
-It is reported that a large delaminated piece of material was hanging from his hull causing vibration and a noise so loud that he could still hear it through noise canceling headphones.
+It has been reported that a large delaminated piece of material was hanging from his hull causing vibration and a noise so loud that he could still hear it through noise canceling headphones.

 Also yesterday British Race favourite [Alex Thomson's](http://www.alexthomsonracing.com/){:target="_blank"} luck ran out when he hit something in the water that has destroyed his starboard foil.
 The scheds over the next few hours showed him lose a 50nm chunk of the lead he had ground out over the past couple of days.
-Currently he is retaining the lead.
+Currently, he is retaining the lead.
 Just.

 Those of you that watched the video I posted the other day where Hugo Boss engineering director Ross Daniel talked about the foils you may remember he suggested that the boat would lose only a small